-HMCTS sends a copy of the decision to the benefit authority so it can take necessary action and pay any benefit or tax credits you are owed.
+HMCTS sends a copy of the decision to the benefit authority so it can take necessary action and pay any benefit you are owed.
 You may want to send in a copy of the decision yourself, as this might speed up payment.

-4.8 Further appeal stages
+5.8 Further appeal stages